lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 has helped us maintain consistently high quality.
 To do so we propose our changes as [merge proposals against `git-ubuntu` branches](MergeProposal.md).

+## Review Process

+In this review, we:
+* Review formal content for issues
+* Ensure adherence to team style guidelines
+* Identify common issues
+* Conduct further testing (when warranted)

-## Chose the appropriate level of scrutiny
+### Chose the appropriate level of scrutiny

 Before we go into any details on our review process we have to admit that, sometimes a proposal can be rather trivial.